VMP3 Multichannel Potentiostat.

-16 channels - The benchmark multichannel electrochemical workstation
+16 channels - The benchmark for multichannel electrochemical workstations

 Includes low current measurement, impedance and high current capability via plug-in modules.

-A research-grade, multi-channel potentiostat the VMP3 is built around a modular chassis design where up to 16 independent channels can be installed.
+A research-grade, multichannel potentiostat / galvanostat, the VMP3 is built around a modular chassis design where up to 16 independent channels can be installed.

-The VMP3 can be equipped with additional capabilities, including low current measurement, impedance and high current capability via plug-in modules.
+The VMP3 potentiostat can be equipped with additional capabilities, including low current measurement, impedance, and high current capability via plug-in modules.